medalight/callable-bond-hedging/README.md

 The limitations are discussed at length in Notebook 2 and are worth reading before quoting any number here.
 The most important:

-- **Credit is modelled as a spread, never as a default.** Issuer curves are the SOFR curve plus a flat spread.
-There is no hazard rate, default probability, recovery assumption or CDS curve.
+- **Credit is modelled as a spread (not as a default).** Issuer curves are the SOFR curve plus a flat spread.
+There is no hazard rate, default probability, recovery assumption or CDS curve...
 What is computed is therefore **spread VaR**, mark to market repricing risk, and never credit VaR.
-Real credit loss is skewed and fat tailed in a way no Gaussian spread shock reaches, so this is a floor on the true risk rather than a measure of it.
+Real credit loss is skewed and fat tailed.
 - **Volatility is assumed.** 15%, at every rate level.
 It is also the single most price sensitive input in the model.
-- **One factor in the tree**, even though the entire thesis is that the problem has two.
-Spread enters as an exogenous shift, capturing levels but not dynamics.
+- **One factor in the tree.** The lattice only lets the short rate move, up or down at each node.
+Credit spread is added as a flat number on top, chosen before the tree is built, so it never branches and carries no volatility of its own.
+That means the model can compare different spread *levels* but has no way to represent spread *moving*, or the issuer's exercise decision reacting to the chance that it might.
+Real EM spreads move on their own and often with rates, and neither is captured here.
 - **The VaR history is synthetic.** Gaussian factors, chosen rather than estimated, so every VaR figure is conditional on that calibration and is not an empirical estimate.

 None of these change the qualitative conclusion, because the two factor structure of the residual is a property of the instrument rather than of the model.
 They would move the magnitudes.